Robert L. Curry

 Sue's thesis, based on fieldwork in 2002-2004, focused on the effects of forest fragmentation on reproductive success of Black-capped Chickadees (and hybrids) at Hawk Mountain Sanctuary.
 Sue is currently Biologist II/Migration Program Manager for the Alaska Bird Observatory.

 Matt studied the molecular ecology of chickadees in 2002-2004.
 His work focused on microsatellite DNA as a marker for parentage analysis and genotyping of birds within the Pennsylvania contact zone, and on patterns of extra-pair mating in relation to genetic identity of males and females.
-Matt is currently a doctoral student at Queen's University, studying links between mating system and wintering biology in American Redstarts.
+Matt completed his Ph.D. at Queen's University, studying links between mating system and wintering biology in American Redstarts, in September 2008, and a post-doctoral fellow at Trent University in Ontario.
+He is now an Associate Professor at Thompson Rivers University in British Columbia.

 Chris investigated the effects of an extraordinary winter fire on foraging and territorial behavior of Florida Scrub-Jays at Archbold Biological Station.
 He is currently continuing work on FSJs, as part of a state-wide analysis of genetic diversity in the species.
 Chris was supported while conducting field study by an Archbold Biological Station internship.
-Chris is now working as a Research Assistant at Archbold, where he is involved in a state-wide study of Florida Scrub-Jays.
 Chris currently works for an environmental consulting company in Pennsylvania.

 Lindsay's M.S. project advanced our understanding of the Black-capped / Carolina Chickadee contact zone.
 Her project is focused on vocalizations, and especially on variability in repertoire composition (including both whistled songs and 'chick-a-dee' calls) at the individual level, within the hybrid zone.